 - High pitched roofs

 - Stained glass windows

 - Wooden floors

 What Original Designs and Layouts Do Terraced Houses Have?

-Even though the Victorian period was associated with the mixing of a wide range of design styles, the most popular house type was the red brick terraces.
+Even though the Victorian era was associated with mixing a wide range of design styles, the most popular house type was the red brick row house.

-However, in the early 18th century, forced builders to reposition them four inches towards the rear to minimize the risk of fire spreading along a facade.
+However, in the early 18th century, building regulation changed and forced builders to reposition them four inches towards the rear to minimize the risk of fire spreading along a facade.

-By the mid-18th century, rooms positioned on the first floor would be conspicuously taller with more oversized windows and beautifications.
+By the mid-18th century, rooms on the first floor would be conspicuously taller with more oversized windows and extra beautifications.

 What are the Typical Terraced Houses in the UK?